 Specifies one or more distinct media types that the drive can support for read-only access.
-The /REMOVE or /REPLACE qualifiers can remove or replace objects in the list, rather than adding them by default.
+The /REMOVE or /REPLACE qualifiers can be used to remove or replace objects in the list, rather than adding them by default.
 The /NOREADONLY qualifier removes all read-only media types.